devplayer0/fyp/report.md

 Perfgrade can be installed in a manner similar to any other Python package, but requires some additional work to use evaluation features (both `gem5` and `hardware`).
-A Docker image is also provided (with these additional dependencies pre-installed).
+A Docker image is also provided with these additional dependencies pre-installed.

 #### Docker image usage

-To use Perfgrade via the Docker image, simply run `./perfgrade.sh /path/to/pipeline.yaml` from the `app/` directory (assuming Docker is installed and working).
+To run Perfgrade via the Docker image, simply do `./perfgrade.sh /path/to/pipeline.yaml` from the `app/` directory (assuming Docker is installed and working).
 The sections below describing the installation process are unnecessary if Docker is used to run Perfgrade.